szabonorbert/codex-powershell-bootstrap/README.md

 # codex-powershell-bootstrap

 PowerShell script that boots a ready-to-use Codex development workspace in Windows Terminal.
 It opens a preconfigured multi-pane layout so you can work with Codex and your project simultaneously.

 Typical layout:

 - Codex console
 - Second Codex console
--   Utility shell
 - Project dev server (`npm run dev`)
+- Utility shell for extra commands (e.g., `npm install`)

 This allows you to keep AI interaction, development server, and shell tools visible at the same time.